 A POS system consists of a number of different components, including computer hardware, a computer operating system, checkout hardware, and checkout software.
 A key part is the POS software.
 The purpose of this article is to identify Linux software that forms part of the checkout system.
 With the current economic climate, open source POS software has the obvious advantage of helping a business to lower costs.

-To provide an insight into the open source software that is available, we have compiled a list of 6 of our favorite Point-of-Sale software.
+To provide an insight into the open source software that is available, we have compiled a compilation of 8 of our favorite Point-of-Sale software.
 Hopefully, there will be something of interest here for anyone who needs to track sales and inventory as they occur.
+Here’s our recommendations.

-So, let’s explore the 6 Point-of-Sale tools at hand.
-For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources and reviews.
+Let’s explore the 8 Point-of-Sale tools at hand.
+For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.

 |Openbravo POS||Web-based application for retail and hospitality businesses|